sanfinity-Iot/openremote/User-Guide:-Use-When-Then-Rules.md

    * Toggle the switch on.
 The Actions are done.
 7. Set the schedule for this rule:
    * Open up the scheduler by clicking `Always active` next to the rules name.
-   * Select 'Plan a repeating occurrence' as we want the rule to work only on weekdays.
+   * Select `Plan a repeating occurrence` as we want the rule to work only on weekdays.
    * At `Repeat occurrence every` click the five `weekdays`
    * Leave the `Repetition ends` at `Never`
    * Click `Apply` and save the rule in the top right.